TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/readme.txt

 Version 10.5
 ------------
+Added append option to Calc and Excel export.
-Viewer can now display images and items are shown with the correct row height
+Viewer can now display images and items are shown with the correct row height.

 Version 10.4